Lightning Network is a relatively new, but solid solution

 Due to the use of smart contracts, the Lightning Network does not require the trust of the parties.
 Thus, funds always reach their recipients through intermediaries or are returned to the sender if an indirect route to the recipient is not available for some reason.

 The aforementioned situation with Jane and a coffee shop implies that Jane has opened a one-way channel.
 It means only one party spends funds.
 Nevertheless, you can open a two-way channel as well.
 Thus, parties can pay to each other.
 Parties can also set special conditions (in order to carry out a transaction) with the help of smart contracts.

-For example, Jane and Bob made a bet whether bitcoin would reach $9000 before January 1st, 2020.
+For example, Jane and Bob made a bet on whether bitcoin would reach $90,000 before January 1st, 2023.
 Jane is a crypto-enthusiast, thus she believes this will happen, while Bob considers it impossible.
 Both of them bet 0.1 BTC, so they send coins to a multisig wallet.
 The funds are unavailable until: